|

 Layers Section

-This section contains layer definitions.
+This section contains markup layer definitions.
 Each layer definition can have three different attributes.

 The first defined layer will have index 0, the next one 1, etc. The layer index is used when elements are defined.

-- The description of each attribute is given below:
+The description of each layer attribute is given below:

 <Layer name="Markup Layer 1" color="#0000FF" enabled='1'/>

-This entry will create a layer that are named "Markup Layer 1", with default color blue and it will be visible/enabled.
+This sample xml defintion will create a layer that is named "Markup Layer 1", with default color blue and it will be visible and enabled.

 Elements Section